 Curves are a more powerful, but more complicated, way to adjust saturation.
 They may also be used to adjust what is sometimes called “vibrance,” meaning that the saturation of less-saturated colors is preferentially increased.
 The saturation channel of the HIS (Hue, Intensity, Saturation) curve is probably the most useful for this.
 Start by creating a curves adjustment layer, and set the blend mode to Color.
 Change the mode to HIS, and select the Saturation channel (the fourth icon, with the red-to-white gradient).
 Take hold of the endpoint at the upper right and move it to the left, increasing the slope of the curve.
 This is a straightforward saturation increase.
 To increase vibrance, raise a point near the origin of the curve (raising the origin itself tends to produce unpleasant color artifacts).
 The shape of the curve may be adjusted as needed.
 One way to approach things is to increase the overall slope until an appropriate maximum saturation is reached, then to increase a point lower down to “fill in” the less-saturated colors.
 The curve may be lowered as well, such as to make a highly-saturated object pop out from its surroundings.

-Color ranges may be specified for saturation curves as they are for the Hue/Saturation control, by applying a color filter (also known as a “blend range”).
+Color ranges may be specified for saturation curves as they are for the Hue/Saturation control, by applying a color filter.
 This is probably the most powerful way to adjust saturation.
 Right-click the layer in the Layer panel and choose Color Filter, or use Layer – Display – Color Filter.
 Change the Background mode to HIS and use the default Hue channel (the rainbow icon).
 Change the units in the number fields if necessary by right-clicking one of them and selecting Byte.
 Now adjust the sliders to create a custom Hue range.
 The sliders may be split and moved together as described above.
 Additionally, the Color Filter dialog may be stretched horizontally, making precise adjustments easier.
 New in version 21, you can also enter or change values in the number fields with the keyboard, mouse wheel, or arrow keys.
 A typical red range is 315-345 on one end, and 15-45 on the other.
 Wrapping the sliders around the ends is a little tricky; one way to do it is to set a yellow range of 15-45 and 75-105 first, then slide the whole thing down until the first slider is at 315.
 Or slide up to any other color range.
 (The relationships between the numbers sometimes vary a little, probably due to pixel position rounding errors; this is not significant.)
 You may move, widen, or narrow the range and/or the transitions to your heart’s content.
 The double arrows between the number fields invert the range.
 Cranking up the saturation to an extreme level helps you see the range you are selecting.

 Side note: “luminosity masks” are a hot topic on the internet at present.
 Using a color filter/blend range in Gray mode can produce identical results, and is much simpler.